dartoos-dev/well_formed/README.md

 Form fields related to [Brazil](https://pub.dev/documentation/well_formed/latest/brazil/brazil-library.html).

-Most form fields in this library are masked fields; so whenever you see a '#' character in the documentation, think of it as a placeholder for a single digit [0-9].
+Most form fields in this library are _masked fields_, so whenever you see a '#' character in the documentation, you should think of it as a placeholder for a single digit [0-9].

 #### BrMobileField